Mortimer Last Name Origin, History, and Meaning

 Tinsley Mortimer

-Tinsley Randolph Mortimer (August 11, 1975 - ) is an American socialite and TV personality known for her roles in reality shows like High Society and The Real Housewives of New York City.
-She's also a fashion designer, author, and beauty ambassador with a line of housewares products.
+Tinsley Randolph Mortimer (August 11, 1975 - ) is an American socialite and television personality known for her appearances on reality TV shows like High Society and The Real Housewives of New York City.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.